kakarotto67/mlmc/README.md

 # Missile Launch & Monitoring Center

-A microservices-based app that shows list of missiles with possibilities to launch them and track their realtime movement on google map.
+A microservices-based app that shows list of missiles with possibilities to launch them and track their realtime movement on the map.

 Current state: In Active Development.